Richard II's gyration

-'Richard II's gyration was a tour of England by Richard II in 1387 to muster support against oversight by a commission of three Lords appointed by the Wonderful Parliament.
+Richard II's gyration was a tour of England by Richard II in 1387 to muster support against oversight by a commission of three Lords appointed by the Wonderful Parliament.

 The word gyrare is used by the contemporary chronicler Henry Knighton.

-Despite a fear of a French invasion in October 1386 the Wonderful Parliament, with the support of senior Lords, refused a high request for a very high tax request until the chancellor Michael de la Pole was removed.
+Despite a fear of a French invasion in October 1386 the Wonderful Parliament, with the support of senior Lords, refused a request for very high taxes until the chancellor Michael de la Pole was removed.
 The King initially replied that he would not dismiss as much as a kitchen scullion at parliament's request. and only when threatened with deposition did Richard remove Pole.
 A commission was set up to review and control royal finances for a year.

 Richard saw this commission as an affront to the royal prerogative, and from February to November 1387 went on a "gyration" of the country to muster support for his cause.
 This prolonged absence from London was intended to allow the King to consolidate his popular support in areas where loyalty to the Crown was particularly strong.
 By installing Robert de Vere as Justice of Chester, he began the work of creating a loyal military power base around the Midlands and in Cheshire.
 Much of the funding came from Nicholas Brembre, a rich wool merchant and recent Mayor of London.
 He also secured a legal ruling from Chief Justice Robert Tresilian that parliament's conduct had been unlawful and treasonable.